sgarcia142/sgarcia142.github.io/_pages/about.md

 toc_icon: "id-card"
 ---

 <p>Hello there!
 I'm Stephen, a dedicated and experienced data analyst with a passion for transforming complex data into compelling narratives.
 At 53, I bring a wealth of life experience and a fresh academic background, having graduated magna cum laude with a degree in Computer Science, concentrating in Data Science, from the University of Texas at San Antonio in 2021.
 My educational journey is ongoing as I am currently pursuing a Master's in Data Analytics.</p>

+{: .small}

 <p>I have honed my skills in <b>SQL</b>, <b>Python</b>, <b>R</b>, <b>Tableau</b>, and <b>Power BI</b>, and I thrive on turning data-driven insights into actionable strategies.
 My unique perspective combines both practical experience and cutting-edge academic knowledge, allowing me to uncover hidden patterns, solve intricate problems, and support decision-making processes with precision and clarity.</p>